lukasnes/readingCodePractice/README.txt

 5. What line of code is listening for the delete event of our page?

-Line 24 is listening to the delete button as it gets created

 6. There are several places in main.js that call the "createInfoList" function.
 What lines does the function get called on?
 What information does the function take as an argument?